squaretalent/radiant-images-extension/README.md

 > paperclipped is freakin' awesome, we use it and we need to be able to migrate the images over

     rake radiant:extensions:images:migrate_from_paperclipped

+### Flash uploads

+> It's a messy business using the flash, but gives us the ability to poll to the server and upload multiple files